IATI/D-Portal/plated/README.md

 script you should run to build and view your website locally whilst you edit it.

 	plated/publish

 Builds and then does a git add/commit/pull/push of all files to publish your pages to github.
 You may want to do this manually for more control.

+	plated/pull

+Pull the latest changes direct from the plated-example repository and attempt to ignore possible conflicts outside of this plated directory.
+Hopefully this will pick up small bug fixes in these scripts without breaking anything else.

 	plated/settings